jamiejohnsonkc/jamie-johnson.com/README.md

 # jamie-johnson.com

-what began as curious investigations to add capabilities to an online resume exploded into a two year obsession with learning front-end development.
+what began as curious investigations to add capabilities to an online resume exploded into an obsession with learning front-end development.
 Today the site is the base of my first foray into front-end design and development.

 ## Built on the understrap-child theme